 The following example will detail the creation of a signature field that displays a tooltip when the pointer is hovered over it, and creates a bookmark for the current page when it is clicked:

-1. Click the Form tab, then click Digital Signature (highlighted in the image below).
+1. Click the Form tab, then click Digital Signature.
 The blue rectangle that represents the signature field will be displayed beneath the pointer:

 Figure 10.
 Active Signature Field Tool

 2. Click to add the signature field, then click the Format tab and click Properties.
 The Digital Signature Properties pane will open:

 Figure 11.
 Active Signature Field Tool, Digital Signature Properties Pane

 3. Click the Tooltip property and enter the desired text for the tooltip: